idxbroker/wordpress-plugin/readme.txt

 == Changelog ==

 = 2.6.0 =
+* New: Gutenberg blocks added for IMPress and IDX Broker widgets.
+* New: Updated to use IDX Broker API v1.7.0.
+* Fix: Sizing of 'Add IDX Shortcode' when using the classic editor.
+* Fix: IMPress Carousel/Showcase widget shortcodes correctly save agent ID when set.
+* Fix: IE 11 compatibility issue with IMPress Carousel widgets.
+* Fix: Issue preventing all leads from appearing in the Leads section of the dashboard.

 = 2.5.12 =
-* Fix: Resolves potential security issue in settings form
+* Fix: Resolves potential security issue in settings form.

 = 2.5.11 =
-* New: Font Awesome 5 support
+* New: Font Awesome 5 support.

 = 2.5.10 =
 * Fix: IMPress Carousel and Showcase widgets no longer show duplicate entries.